 \subsubsection{Exact diagonalizations}

 Exact diagonalizations have a priori no bias, and were used very early in this field.\cite{dm89,fkksrr90,pgbd91} Large-size computations and sophisticated finite size scaling analysis are nevertheless needed to extract significant information.
 Schulz {\it et al.}\cite{schulz} performed extensive exact diagonalizations of the $J_1$--$J_2$ model for system sizes up to $36$ sites.
-They analyzed the behavior of several quantities such as structure factors (N\'eel order parameter), ground-state energy, spin-wave velocities (obtained from the finite size corrections to the ground-state energy), spin stiffness and uniform susceptibility.
-Their analysis, including quantitative comparisons with non-linear sigma model predictions,\cite{nlsm} concluded to the absence of N\'eel long-ranged order in the strongly frustrated region $0.4\le J_2/J_1\le0.6$.
-There, they show enhanced columnar dimer-dimer correlations as well as chiral ones but the size effects were not clear enough to discriminate between short or long-ranged order for these order parameters.
+They analyzed the behavior of several quantities such as structure factors (N\'eel order parameter), ground state energy, spin-wave velocities (obtained from the finite size corrections to the ground state energy), spin stiffness and uniform susceptibility.
+Their analysis, including quantitative comparisons with non-linear sigma model predictions,\cite{nlsm} concluded to the absence of N\'eel long-range order in the strongly frustrated region $0.4\le J_2/J_1\le0.6$.
+There, they show enhanced columnar dimer-dimer correlations as well as chiral ones but the size effects were not clear enough to discriminate between short or long-range order for these order parameters.